-1.2.1 FOSS train ning materials covering the above topics exists (e.g., slide decks, online course, or other training materi als).
+1.2.1 FOSS tr raining materials covering the above topics exists (e.g., slide decks, online course, or other training materials).

-1.2.2 Method l of tracking the comp letion of the e training f or all Software Staf
+1.2.2 Documented m Hethod of for tracking the completion of the training for all Softw are Staff.

-1.2.3 At least 85% of the Software Staff are Current Trained, as per the definition above.
+1.2.3 At least 85% of the Software Staff are Currently Trained, as per the definition above .
 The 85% may not necessarily refer to the entire organization, but to the totality Software Staff governed by the OpenChain Conforming program.

-Ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are were covered in the training.
+To eEnsure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are-were covered in the training.
 The intent is to ensure a core base level set of topics are covered but a typical training program would likely be more comprehensive than what is required here.